BoPang1996/Deep-RNN-Framework/README.md

 ## Overview

-[Deep-RNN Framework](https://github.com/BoPang1996/Deep-RNN-Framework/) is a RNN framework for high-dimensional sequential tasks and in this repository we focus on the visualtasks.
-The deep-RNN framework achieves **more than 11% relative improvements** over shallow RNN models on Kinetics, UCF-101, and HMDB-51 for **video classification**.
+[Deep RNN Framework](https://github.com/BoPang1996/Deep-RNN-Framework/) is a RNN framework for high-dimensional squence problems and in this repository we focus on the visual tasks.
+The Deep RNN Framework achieves **more than 11% relative improvements** over shallow RNN models on Kinetics, UCF-101, and HMDB-51 for **video classification**.
 For **auxiliary annotation**, after replacing the shallow RNN part of Polygon-RNN with our 15-layer deep CBM (alias in code: RBM), **the performance improves by 14.7%**.
-For **video future prediction**, our deep RNN improves the state-of-the-art shallow model's performance by **2.4% on PSNR and SSIM**.
+For **video future prediction**, our Deep RNN Framework improves the state-of-the-art shallow model's performance by **2.4% on PSNR and SSIM**.

 ## Action Recognition and Anticipation